 If a number of single-band connectors, or multi-band connectors have been declared equivalent (D.32), only a representative one is necessary to be tested to demonstrate conformance.

+The requirements for NB-IoT are not applied for ATG BS.